-Positive client move on remains a high priority for Stevenage Haven as we recognise the need for clients to access suitable move on accommodation for the opportunity to succeed living as independent and secure a decent lifestyle as possible.
 Our Floating Support team continues to focus on providing the essential transition to support the clients from leaving the hostels to supporting them to sustain their own independent tenancies.
 They also work with the valuable few landlords in Stevenage and North Herts willing to provide private let accommodation to those who are on benefits.

-In February 2019 we introduced a second management social lettings contract with a reputable landlord in Stevenage to manage and support an impressive designed 6 bed self contained unit focusing on clients moving on from the hostels.
-It is anticipated that a similar contract will be attained in Spring 2020.
+We continue to retain a social lettings contract with a reputable landlord in Stevenage to manage and support an impressive designed 6 bed self contained unit focusing on clients moving on from the hostels.
+It is anticipated that a similar contract will be attained in Spring 2021 when a further 6 bed unit will be completed in Stevenage.